 - Whom to notify of plans, and how far in advance.

 Holidays matter greatly to your workforce, many of whom plan the rhythm of their year around those festive gatherings.
 Some might be surprised to learn that no law protects their rights to take off federal holidays such as Christmas or Thanksgiving, when some businesses such as restaurants might even expect some extra customers.
-Leave for religious holidays can prove especially sensitive, as rejecting it might lead to claims of discrimination.
+Employee leave for religious holidays can prove especially sensitive, as rejecting it might lead to claims of discrimination.
 Some options are for employees to use vacation or floating days or possibly make up the time later.

 Be sure to plan proactively for handoffs, lining up coverage for necessary functions.
 Although paid parental policies may appear to target women, fathers also need support.
 Be consistent across the board.
 For example, both new and current employees should probably be entitled to equivalent leave.
 Personal time off is usually a standard small number of days for everyone and does not accrue or carry over.
 Employees use it to deal with events such as doctor visits, car breakdowns, moving from one house to another, painting a house, attending a wedding or funeral, or any similar occasions.